 Dr Anna Waldstein

-In spring 2012, Dr Anna Waldstein was a Residential Scholar at the School of Anthropology, University of Arizona.
-During this time she drafted a book manuscript about health sovereignty among Mexican migrants (2017, Carolina Academic Press), based on her doctoral research.
+Dr Waldstein’s first monograph (2017.
+Living Well in Los Duplex: Critical Reflections on Medicalization, Migration and Health Sovereignty.
+Durham, NC: Carolina Academic Press) was based on her doctoral thesis.
 Thirty years of public health research in the United States suggests that Mexican migrants are healthier than most American citizens.
-Anna's work in ‘Los Duplex’, a Mexican migrant neighbourhood in Athens, Georgia, shows that the health sovereignty of migrants helps explain why they have better health profiles than American citizens whose lives are more medicalised.
+Anna's work in ‘Los Duplex’, a Mexican migrant neighbourhood in Athens, Georgia, shows that the ‘health sovereignty’ of migrants helps explain why they have better health profiles than American citizens whose lives are more medicalised.
 While most Americans rely on medical authorities to manage their health through the consumption of pharmaceuticals and surgical procedures, Mexicans cultivate their own holistic healing alternatives as they build communities in the United States.

 - SE302: Foundations of Biological Anthropology